 Departure Point Jet Departures Non-Jet Departures EIDW For all Oceanic entry points reques st when airborne.
-EIWT EIME All other Elxx If flight planned to enter Shanwick between GOMUP and BEDRA (inclusive), oceanic clearance is required prior to departure.
-EGAA If flight planned to enter Request when airborne.
+EIWT EIME All other Elxx If flight planned to enter Shanwick (inclusive), oceanic clearance is rec EGAA If flight planned to enter Request when airborne.
 EGAC Shanwick at GOMUP or ETILO, oceanic clearance is required EGAE prior to departure.
 EGPF For all other Oceanic entry points, request when airborne.
 EGPK All other aerodromes If the elapsed time to the Shanwick oceanic clearance is required prior • •